-- 4.4.3.3 CISM shall establish a Therapeutic Use Exemption Committee ("CISM TUEC") to consider applications for the grant or recognition of TUEs in accordance with Article 4.4.3.4(a)-(c) below. - 4.4.3.4 The TUEC shall consist of a Chair and two (2) members with experience in the care and treatment of Athletes and sound knowledge of clinical, sports and exercise medicine.
-Each appointed member shall serve a term of four (4) years. - (a) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
+- (a) Before serving as a member of the TUEC, each member must sign a conflict of interest and confidentiality declaration.
 The appointed members shall not be employees of CISM. - (b) When an application to the CISM TUEC for the grant or recognition of a TUE is made, the Chair of the TUEC shall appoint three (3) members (which may include the Chair) to consider the application. - (c) Before considering a TUE application, each member shall disclose any circumstances likely to affect their impartiality with respect to the Athlete making the application.
-If a member appointed by the Chair to consider an application is unwilling or unable to assess the Athlete's TUE application, for any reason, the Chair may appoint a replacement or appoint a new TUEC (e.g., from the pre-established pool of candidates).
-The Chair cannot serve as a member of the TUEC if there are any circumstances which are likely to affect the impartiality of the TUE decision. - The CISM TUEC shall promptly evaluate and decide upon the application in accordance with the relevant provisions of the International Standard for Therapeutic Use Exemptions and usually (i.e., unless exceptional circumstances apply) within no more than twenty-one (21) days of receipt of a complete application.
+If a member appointed by the Chair to consider an application is unwilling or unable to assess the Athlete's TUE application, for any reason, the Chair may appoint a replacement or appoint a new TUEC (e.g., from the preestablished pool of candidates).
+The Chair cannot serve as a member of the TUEC if there are any circumstances which are likely to affect the impartiality of the TUE decision. - 4.4.4 The CISM TUEC shall promptly evaluate and decide upon the application in accordance with the relevant provisions of the International Standard for Therapeutic Use Exemptions and usually (i.e., unless exceptional circumstances apply) within no more than twenty-one (21) days of receipt of a complete application.
 Where the application is made in a reasonable time prior to an Event, the CISM TUEC must use its best endeavors to issue its decision before the start of the Event. - 4.4.5 A TUE granted by the CISM TUEC for one of its Events is effective for that Event only. - 4.4.6 The CISM TUEC decision shall be the final decision of CISM and may be appealed in accordance with Article 4.4.8.
 The CISM TUEC decision shall be notified in writing to the Athlete, and to WADA and other Anti-Doping Organizations in accordance with the International Standard for Therapeutic Use Exemptions.
 It shall also promptly be reported into ADAMS. - 4.4.7 Retroactive TUE Applications